Comictor2RO/NexDB/README.md

 ### Thread safety

-`PageManager` uses a `std::shared_mutex` for the LRU cache (multiple concurrent readers, exclusive writes) and separate `std::mutex` instances for file I/O and insert serialization. `NetworkServer` protects the engine with a `std::mutex` and the rate-limit map with its own `std::mutex`.
+`PageManager` uses a `std::shared_mutex` for the LRU cache (multiple concurrent readers, exclusive writes) and separate `std::mutex` instances for file I/O and insert serialization. `NetworkServer` runs an ASIO I/O thread pool (`thread_count` threads) and protects the engine with a single `std::mutex` to serialize query execution.
+The rate-limit map has its own `std::mutex`.

 ### Storage